-This document provides a sample configuration that demonstrates how to configure different logging options on an Adaptive Security Appliance (ASA) that runs code Version 8.4 or later.
+This document describes sample configuration that demonstrates how to configure different logging options on ASA that runs code Version 8.4 or later.

 ASA Version 8.4 has introduced very granular filtering techniques in order to allow only certain specified syslog messages to be presented.
 The Basic Syslog section of this document demonstrates a traditional syslog configuration.
 The Advanced Syslog section of this document shows the new syslog features in Version 8.4.
 Refer to Cisco Security Appliance System Log Messages Guides for the complete system log messages guide.

 There are no specific requirements for this document.